dhyeythumar/Knowledge-Graph-with-Neo4j/README.md

 $ python -m spacy download en_core_web_md
 ```

-- Build the neuralcoref from the source code (because the package from pypi is not compateable with spaCy's langualge model)
+- Build the neuralcoref from the source code (because the package from PyPI is not compatible with spaCy's language model)
 ```bash
 $ git clone https://github.com/huggingface/neuralcoref.git
 $ cd neuralcoref